+Accessing

-Accessing mode
+mode

-Starts with registration of the LOAD MODE command and ends when tMRD has been met.
-After tMRD is met, the DDR2 SDRAM will be in register: the all banks idle state.
+tMRD has been met.
+After tMRD is met, the DDR2 SDRAM will be in the all banks idle state.

-Precharge all: Starts with registration of a PRECHARGE ALL command and ends when tRP is met.
+Precharge Starts with registration of a PRECHARGE ALL command and ends when all: tRP is met.
 After tRP is met, all banks will be in the idle state.